osxmidi/LinVst/README.md

 So, for example if linvst.so is renamed to test.so for a windows vst named test.dll then it will load test.dll.

-linvst.so is a Linux vst that loads any Windows vst that linvts.so is renamed to.
+linvst.so is a Linux vst that loads any windows vst that linvst.so is renamed to.

 linvst.so can be copied and renamed multiple times to load multiple windows vst's.